explaingit

 Prompt 1

-Show me how to write a .proto file that defines a User message with name, email, and age fields, then generate Python code from it.
+Write a .proto file defining a User message with fields for id, name, email, and a repeated list of role strings, then show me the protoc command to generate Python classes from it.

 Prompt 2